Who else? DK Metcalf fuels Seahawks’ game-winning drive with 4th-down catch and touchdown

 DK Metcalf, the Seahawks’ sensational second-year wide receiver, scored the game-winning touchdown on a 6-yard throw from Russell Wilson with 15 seconds left, a diving catch coming across the middle of the end zone to send the Seahawks to another dramatic prime-time victory, 27-26 over the Minnesota Vikings at CenturyLink Field on Sunday night.

-“It was a tight window and he made an unbelievable catch,” Wilson said.
+“It was a tight window, and he made an unbelievable catch,” Wilson said.

 It was the 34th fourth-quarter comeback in Wilson’s nine seasons in Seattle, and the Seahawks are 5-0 for the first time in franchise history.